Stoyan Pribichevich

 Stoyan Pribichevich also spelled Stojan Pribićević (Serbian Cyrillic: Стојан Прибићевић; 1905–1976) was a Serbian American journalist and foreign correspondent of Fortune, Time, Life and a representative of the American press behind German lines in the war-ravaged Kingdom of Yugoslavia in 1944.
 He was the son of Svetozar Pribićević, the renowned Serbian journalist and Yugoslav Minister of Interior.

 Biography

 Pribichevich was born into an ethnically Serb family in Kostajnica in 1905, in the final decade of Austria-Hungary.
-His father came from the distinguished Pribićević family of four renowned brothers writers Adam, Milan, Vasilije (Bishop Valerijank), and Stoyan's father, who was a journalist and Yugoslav Minister of Interior Svetozar Pribićević until he was forced to go to exile in France for "not cooperating" with the Government of King Alexander I of Yugoslavia.
+His father came from the distinguished Pribićević family of four renowned brothers writers Adam, Milan, Vasilije (Bishop Valerijan), and Stoyan's father, who was a journalist and Yugoslav Minister of Interior Svetozar Pribićević until he was forced to go to exile in France for "not cooperating" with the Government of King Alexander I of Yugoslavia.

 Education

 Stoyan Pribichevich graduated in political science and jurisprudence from the University of Belgrade School of Law.
 Upon graduation, he opened a law practice and began writing critically against The Establishment and soon followed his father's footsteps, coming into loggerheads with the Government of King Alexander I of Yugoslavia and choosing a self-imposed exile in France to be with his father.
 He left for Paris where his father Svetozar lived before moving to Prague where he died in 1936.
 In late 1934, Pribichevich decided to visit the United States and would like to make America his permanent home.
 After a short stay there, he went back to France to apply for an immigrant visa and, by the end of 1935, he was on his way back to America as a newcomer.
 He took courses to improve his English and began writing what was to become, several years later, his seminal work "World Without End".
 As a newcomer in New York Ciy, Pribichevich met a Cleveland manufacturer at a party who offered him a job at his Cleveland mold shop.
 Pribichevich accepted the manufacturer's offer.
 In "American Factory", which appeared in Harper's Magazine in September 1938, he found his calling as a journalist for many prominent U.S. publications.